Some-random/Chapter17/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ESPnet: end-to-end speech processing toolkit
+Xiaoganggangnet: end-to-end speech processing toolkit
 ============================================
 .. image:: ./image/espnet_logo1.png